jonassiewertsen/statamic-butik/DOCUMENTATION.md

 ```
 // before
-'product-overview'          => 'butik::web.layouts.shop',
+'layout_product-overview' => 'butik::web.layouts.shop',

 // after
-'product-overview'          => 'layouts.my-layout',
+'layout_product-overview' => 'layouts.my-layout',
 ```

 The `butik::` prefix will ask Statamic, to look into the vendor files.
-If wanted, you can make some changes to the existing files inside `resources/views/vendor/jonassiewertsen/statamic-butik/`.
+If wanted, you can make some changes to the existing files inside `resources/views/vendor/statamic-butik/`.
 If you want to use your own files, remove the prefix to start inside the resources/views directory.

 ### Templates